SuhasPK/Course-Project-Getting-and-cleaning-data-/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-Once the data set is downloaded, the data set are in a zip file.
+Once the data set is downloaded, the data sets are in a zip file.
 In order to obtain the data set, unzip it.
 The rest of the steps can be understood in **run_analysis.R** file.